michaeljguarino/piazza/README.md

 On bootstrap, an admin user with email `admin@example.com` and password `temporary_password` is created.
 In addition, the townhall public conversation is added, and a few simple slash commands are added to the workspace.

 The admin user is customizable.
-You'll also want to create a few service accounts for your gcp account.
-The command `make bootstrap` will assume the credentals for both are stored in the `creds/` folder (which is gitignored).
-They are:

-* creds/gcp.json - allow access to the bucket configured at `gcp.gcsBucket` in your helm chart values
-* creds/externaldns.json - if you choose to install externaldns with this chart, give access to clouddns to this service account
+See the example values.yaml for how that is done.

 The current setup is fairly closely tied to gcp.
 It will configure a GCP NEG loadbalancer, for instance, which is what's required to implement target stickiness for websockets.
 In addition, it will configure things like ssl certificates using the GKE-standard method.